freshy969/ostio/README.md

 If logged-in, also contains links to current **user** with his name, **settings** and **logout**.

+When clicked on **logout**, the app should destroy the session.
+If user was on **settings** page, he must be redirected to `/`.
+On any other page user must not be redirected.

 Otherwise, contains login button.
 Must have its own persistent view.

 ## Breadcrumbs